a-dridi/GeneralManagement-Frontend/README.md

 Uses JWT authentication token to establish a session with the backend.
 Realized through an HTTP interceptor.

+## Testing
+There are test cases in the component file of the component "[ExpenseTableComponent](https://github.com/a-dridi/GeneralManagement-Frontend/blob/main/src/app/expense/expense-table/expense-table.component.spec.ts)".

 Use the Angular CLI to build this project.

 ## Development server